View what’s new in the latest version and potential impacts on your system here.

 hass itself or the autostarting daemon (if applicable).
 Startup can take considerable amount of time (i.e. minutes) depending on your device.
 This is because all requirements are updated as well.

-To avoid permission errors, the upgrade must be run as the same user as the installation was completed, again review the documentation specific to your install HASSIO, HASSbian, Raspberry Pi All-In-One Installer, Vagrant, or Virtualenv.
+To avoid permission errors, the upgrade must be run as the same user as the installation was completed, again review the documentation specific to your install Hass.io, HASSbian, Vagrant, or Virtualenv.

 In the event that a Home Assistant version doesn’t play well with your hardware setup, you can downgrade to a previous release: